DevOps-and-Cloud-based-Software/assignment-1/README.md

  **NOTE**

- In linux you may need to use these commands with sudo
+ In Linux, you may need to use these commands with sudo

- If you get en error:
+ If you get an error:
  ```
  sudo: microk8s: command not found
  ```